 We’re continuing to recruit for on-call firefighters.
 More information about this can be found on our on-call website.
 Other vacancy information, including support staff vacancies, can be found on our recruitment pages.

-When applications open on Tuesday 16 April you’ll initially just need to fill out an expression of interest form.
+When applications open you’ll initially just need to fill out an expression of interest form.

-Once we’ve confirmed that you’re part of the first 1200 applicants we’ll ask you for some more details including your career history.
-You’ll have until 28 April to complete this second part.
+Once we’ve confirmed that you’ve applied we’ll ask you for some more details including your career history.

 Every applicant will be sent an online SHL aptitude test to complete.
 SHL is a leading brand of psychometric tests and is usually comprised of multiple-choice questions.